ast-grep/ast-grep.github.io/website/blog/stars-6000.md

 ![sponsors](/image/blog/sponsor2.png)

-We thank each and every one of you, espeically ast-grep's sponsors, for your support, contributions, and feedback that have shaped ast-grep into what it is today.
+We thank each and every one of you, especially ast-grep's sponsors, for your support, contributions, and feedback that have shaped ast-grep into what it is today.
 Here's to many more milestones ahead!